Grand Challenge Scholars Program

 - Apply for the program during your first year at UNL or UNO.
 While GPA is not considered in selecting the Grand Challenge Scholar cohort each year, all program participants need to remain in good standing with the UNL or UNO Honors Program and the College of Engineering to stay in the program.

-- Once accepted, during the second semester of your first year, Scholars will submit a proposal to the GCSP committee outlining how you plan to approach and develop within the five components of the program.
+- Once accepted, during the second semester of your first year, Scholars will submit a proposal (downloadable file) to the GCSP committee outlining how you plan to approach and develop within the five components of the program.

 - The committee will review your proposal and work collaboratively with you on acceptable changes to ensure your proposal meets the guidelines of the program. * Note: You can request changes to your proposal as you move through the program, subject to approval by the GCSP committee.